vineet-777/AI_Image_Colorizer/project/README.md

 A Flask-based web application that uses deep learning to automatically colorize black and white images.

+## About This Project

+**VTU 5th Semester Mini Project**

+### Project Overview
+This project demonstrates **"Image Colour Restoration using Deep Learning (CNN)"** and provides a user-friendly dashboard to upload, process, and view restored images.
+The objective is to restore colors in faded or grayscale images using a trained Convolutional Neural Network model, showcasing the practical application of deep learning techniques.

 ## Features

 - Upload black & white images